University Rooftop Solar Heating and Cooling Collector Systems will Service 2500 Students -World’s Largest

 The announced project is the world’s largest solar cooling installation yet.

-New campus of the United World of South East Asia
+New campus of the United World College of South East Asia

 From August 2011 on, the 76,000 m2 area will host 2,500 students from 60 different countries worldwide.